Episcopal Church History

 A postcard image from early-1909 showing the original Brookline Methodist Episcopal Church, built in 1907 at the corner of Wedgemere Avenue and Fitch Way, just off of Brookline Boulevard.
 The Brookline Methodists were the communities first organized church, and originally were located at the Knowlson Methodist Church, built in 1850 and located along West Liberty Avenue.

-In 1905, the Brookline Methodist Episcopal Church united with the Banksville Methodist and Reflectorville Methodist Churches.
+In the spring of 1905, the Brookline Methodist Episcopal Church united with the Banksville Methodist and Reflectorville Methodist Churches.
 Masses were held at the Knowlson Church while a suitable location was found to build a new church.

 Eight years later, on September 17, 1915, the congregation held a mortgage burning ceremony to celebrate the liquidation of that construction debt.
 The final $5000 was paid off by $3000 in contributions from the church members, $1000 from Mr. William Price (president of the Diamond National Bank) and $1000 from Reverend Jacob S. Payton and his friends.